Life of Ma Parker

 "Life of Ma Parker" is a 1921 short story by Katherine Mansfield.
 It was first published in The Nation and Atheneum on 26 February 1921, and later reprinted in The Garden Party and Other Stories.

 Plot summary

 The gentleman opens his door to his charwoman, who tells him that her grandson has died.
-Through an analepsis, the grandson asks his grandmother for money, which she says she does not have.
+In an analepsis, the grandson asks his grandmother for money, which she says she does not have.
 She then thinks back to her move to London; her husband's death; her grandson's death.
 After cleaning the gentleman's house, she wishes she had somewhere she could go and cry, but as it starts raining she realises she cannot even do that outside – and Ethel is at home, thus preventing her from doing it there too.